magenta-aps/mox/doc/user/settings.rst

 .. todo::

-      Fix this section.
+       When writing authentication documentation #25911, include a section on restrictions and link to it from here.

 .. py:data:: DO_ENABLE_RESTRICTIONS

    Default: ``False``

-   Whether authorization is enabled.
+   Whether authorization is enabled and restrictions can be used.
 If not, the :data:`AUTH_RESTRICTION_MODULE` is not called.

 .. py:data:: AUTH_RESTRICTION_MODULE